MewsSystems/gitbook-connector-api/use-cases/events.md

 Ensure you follow our general [guidelines](../guidelines/README.md) for testing integrations.
 If you'd like to double-check that you are correctly creating all the reservations you want to retrieve, you can do so by [searching for the reservation or related customer profile](https://help.mews.com/s/article/search-in-mews-operations?language=en_US), or using the [Reservation Report](https://help.mews.com/s/article/reservation-report?language=en_US).
 To confirm you are relating any product that is not configured in Mews with the correct accounting category, you can review the [Accounting Report](https://help.mews.com/s/article/accounting-report?language=en_US).
 If done correctly, the product you've posted will appear under the relevant accounting category.

-## Additional Help for working with the demo environment
+## Additional help for working with the demo environment

 > **Help Guides**:
 > * [Availability blocks and reporting in Mews](https://help.mews.com/s/article/Availability-block-report?language=en_US)